Simulation framework

 Input/Output

 Files are saved using the save() function in a Simulation object.
 The file format is relatively self-explanatory.
 The attributes of the hydro_scheme group correspond to the parameters of the HydroScheme object.
-The attributes of the domain, physics, and run groups have the same meaning as in the Simulation object.
-The code group contains the version of Ulula that the filetype corresponds to.
+Similarly, the attributes of the domain, eos, gravity groups and so on have the same meaning as in the Simulation object.
+The code group contains the version of Ulula that was used to create the file.

-The grid group contains the 2D grid data for the given simulation in code units.
+The grid group contains the 2D grid of the primitive fluid variables in code units.
 The field names correspond to the abbreviations listed in the “Fluid quantities” section above.
 Only the physical domain is included (without ghost cells).

 Load a snapshot file into a simulation object